bartoginski/Jokes-generator/README.md

 ---
 ### Introduction
-If you are a programmmer, or just nerd, this program should make you smile
+If you are a programmmer, or just nerd, this program should make you smile.
+This project is created for fun, don't try to take it seriously. :P

 ---